Live Seminar Series

 Marian Sharkey, Ph.D., LCSW

-Dr. Marian Sharkey is a psychotherapist in private practice with over 25 years of clinical experience working with individuals of all ages in a variety of inpatient and outpatient community mental health and psychiatric hospital settings.
-She is the Director of Training at Smart Love Family Services where she provides clinical training and supervision.
+Dr. Marian Sharkey is the Director of training at Smart Love Family Services where she provides clinical training and supervision.
+She has been in private practice for over 25 years and has worked with individuals of all ages in a variety of inpatient and outpatient community mental health and psychiatric hospital settings.
 Dr. Sharkey received her M.S.W. and Ph.D. from the School of Social Work at Loyola University Chicago where she was the founding editor-in-chief of the school’s journal, Praxis: Where Reflection & Practice Meet.
 She has been an adjunct faculty member in the School of Social Work at Loyola University and serves on the Board of the Intrapsychic Humanism Society.
 Dr. Sharkey has presented at local and national conferences on the topics of the reflective use of theory in clinical practice and the theoretical principles and practice of Inner Humanism®.